Ian Botham: Libel cases brought against Imran Khan (1994–1996)

 In 1994, the year after he retired, Botham became embroiled in a legal dispute with Imran Khan who, in an article for India Today, had accused Botham and Allan Lamb of bringing cricket into disrepute.
 Botham and Lamb instigated a libel action in response.
 The case was heard at the High Court in 1996 with the court choosing to hear on the second day a separate action brought solely by Botham against Khan, who had suggested in a newspaper article that Botham had been involved in ball-tampering.
 This would become the subject of a court case later on, one that Khan would go on to win.
 Botham was liable for all expenses in the court case in the ruling, including those incurred by Khan.

 Football career

 Botham was a talented footballer but, believing he was better at cricket, he chose the latter for his full-time career.
 Even so, he played football as a centre-half from 1978 to 1985 for Yeovil Town and Scunthorpe United.
 He made eleven appearances in the Football League for Scunthorpe.
-While with Yeovil, Botham made an appearance for the Football Association XI (a representative side for non-League footballers) against the Northern Football League at Croft Park during the 1984–85 season.
+While with Yeovil, Botham made an appearance for the Football Association XI (a representative team for non-League footballers) against the Northern Football League at Croft Park during the 1984–85 season.